Interfaces and Quantum Algebras, I: Stable Envelopes: Preliminaries

 where ``Tr'' only picks up components in the center of the gauge group.
 The complex FI term is another superpotential coupling:

 Notice that both complex masses $M_\C$ and complex FI parameters $\zeta_\C$ are charged under $U(1)_\hbar$.
 Since we are going to use this symmetry, we never turn on the complex parameters:

 As we said before, none of the fields in the Lagrangian are charged under the Coulomb branch symmetry $G_C$.
-Therefore, the ordinary couplings to the $G_C$ background vector multiplet are absent.
-Nonetheless, one coupling is present, which is a mixed $\cN=2$ Chern-Simons (CS), or BF, term between the dynamical and the background vector multiplet.
+Therefore, the ordinary couplings to the $G_C$ background vector multiplet, i.e. through the covariant derivatives of charged fields, are absent.
+Nonetheless, the $G_C$-vectors couple to the dynamical gauge multiplets via mixed $\cN=2$ Chern-Simons (CS), or BF, term.
 This term is of course responsible for the real FI parameter.
 Denote fields in the vector multiplet gauging the topological symmetry by $(A_\mu^{\rm top}, \sigma^{\rm top}, \lambda^{\rm top}, \bar\lambda^{\rm top}, D^{\rm top})$.
-As we know, the topological symmetry current is $J=*F$, where $F$ is an abelian field strength.
-The usual gauging procedure involves coupling to the current $A_\mu^{\rm top} J^\mu =\frac12 A_\mu^{\rm top} \varepsilon^{\mu\nu\rho}F_{\nu\rho}$, thus producing the mixed CS term, whose $\cN=2$ SUSY completion (which is really a truncation of the full $\cN=4$ BF coupling \cite{Brooks:1994nn,Kapustin:1999ha}) is
+Recall that the topological symmetry current is $J=*F$, where $F$ is an abelian field strength.
+The usual gauging procedure involves the current coupling $A_\mu^{\rm top} J^\mu =\frac12 A_\mu^{\rm top} \varepsilon^{\mu\nu\rho}F_{\nu\rho}$, thus producing the mixed CS term, whose $\cN=2$ SUSY completion, really a truncation of the full $\cN=4$ BF coupling \cite{Brooks:1994nn,Kapustin:1999ha}, is

-Indeed, we see from this action that giving a vev to $\sigma^{\rm top}$ generates a real FI term for the dynamical vector multiplet, as stated earlier.
+We see from this action that giving a vev to $\sigma^{\rm top}$ generates a real FI term for the dynamical vector multiplet, as stated earlier.
 The coupling to $A^{\rm top}$ will also play an important role later in this paper.
-The bare 3d action does not include any other CS terms (while they are certainly possible \cite{Gaiotto:2008sd}, they go beyond the class of theories considered here).
+The bare 3d action does not include any other CS terms.
+While they are certainly possible \cite{Gaiotto:2008sd}, they go beyond the class of theories considered here.

 \paragraph{Reduction to 2d and 1d.} The lower dimensional versions of the above theories can be obtained by reduction.
 In general, the reduction of a 3d $\cN=2$ theory to two dimension is very subtle, giving different 2d theories depending on how one scales parameters \cite{Aharony:2017adm}.
 It was also argued in \cite{Aharony:2017adm} that there exists a special scaling resulting in the ``same'' theory in 2d, i.e. the one admitting a UV completion by a purely 2d gauge theory, whose content is determined by a classical dimensional reduction.
 In principle, this is the only type of scaling we need, since we are only interested in purely 2d and purely 1d gauge theories constructed from the same gauge group and matter content as in 3d.